-The centenary of the small seaside town of Antonio Bay, California is approaching.
-One hundred years ago, the wealthy leper Blake bought the clipper ship Elizabeth Dane and sailed with his people to form a leper colony.
+As the centennial of the small town of Antonio Bay, California approaches, paranormal activity begins to occur at midnight.
+100 years ago, the wealthy leper Blake bought the clipper ship Elizabeth Dane and sailed with his people to form a leper colony.
 However, while sailing through a thick fog, they were deliberately misguided by a campfire onshore, steering the course of the ship toward the light and crashing her against the rocks.
-While the townsfolk prepare to celebrate, the victims of this heinous crime that the town's founding fathers committed rise from the sea to claim retribution.
-Under cover of the fog, they carry out their vicious attacks, searching for what is rightly theirs.
+While the town's residents prepare to celebrate, the victims of this heinous crime that the town's founding fathers committed rise from the sea to claim retribution.
+Under cover of the ominous glowing fog, they carry out their vicious attacks, searching for what is rightly theirs.
 Written by

 Was this review helpful to you?